‘Oh yes, I’ve seen that on so many leadership courses……”

 The 1970s was of course the decade that saw Britain really struggling.
 Do you remember The Three Day Week ?
 I do, well just.
 Our economy was troubled by high inflation, commercial users of electricity were restricted to three consecutive days a week.
 TV companies had to stop broadcasting at 10.30pm;

-“People were miserable at work, they’re lives had been turned upside down and when they came home, they couldn’t even watch TV!”
+“People were miserable at work, their lives had been turned upside down and when they came home, they couldn’t even watch TV!”

 “How do we make a cup of tea?” (this is difficult to comprehend, being a Yorkshireman)